ktran1005/Basic-Shell-/README.md

      $
      ```
    * You will be able to continue a stopped job in the background using the new bg command: <br />
-   * You will be able to continue a stopped job in the background using the new bg command:
      ```
      $ jobs
      [0] + stopped sleep 100